Parsifal-M/backstage-opa-plugins/plugins/gitlab-runners/README.md

 # gitlab-runners

-This plugin provides a way to manage [GitLab Runners](https://docs.gitlab.com/runner/).
+This plugin provides a way to view details of [GitLab Runners](https://docs.gitlab.com/runner/).

 ## Requirements